add19/DistributedSystemsProject/README.md

 package etc. and made sure our client and server are robust to all major failures.
 Finally, we also made sure while implementing, we modularized and documented the code to make it readable and extendable.

-One use case of such a single threaded server client application could be a “web server” which can be used to handle HTTP requests.
-One application where such a web server can be used is a “financial trading systems” where there is one server to handle the trade and market data requests of clients to ensure timely and accurate transactions.